railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_record.rst

 * they don't generate both a debit and a credit entry, but a positive amount (income) or a negative amount (cost).

+.. _fig-accanmv:

 .. figure::  images/account_analytic_move.png
    :align: center

-   *Analytic account records for a customer project.*
+   *Analytic account records for a customer project*

-The figure represents the entries on an analytic account for a customer project.
+The figure :ref:`fig-accanmv` represents the entries on an analytic account for a customer project.

 You can see there: